RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 }
 ```

-This approach resembles how frameworks like React and Astro render their
+This approach resembles how frameworks like React and Angular render their
 components in the browser.
-However, it felt inappropriate to require JavaScript
+However, it felt strange to require JavaScript
 for basic UI functionality.
 Additionally, the styles that need to be included in
 the Shadow DOM are more extensive than anticipated.
 For instance, in the
-provided example, we also need to include text styles that look something like
+provided example, we also need to include text styles.
+That add an additional
-this.
-That add an additional 15 - 50 lines of css depending on the amount of
+15 - 50 lines of css depending on the amount of text styles.
-text styles.

-While these issues are not deal-breakers, we have built around 30 components,
+While these issues are not deal-breakers, we have built around 30 components.
-and there are some peculiar workarounds that you have to accept.
-However, it is
+There are peculiar workarounds that you have to do to get it to do what you want.
-definitely possible to overcome these challenges.
+However, it is definitely possible to overcome these challenges.

 ## A Way Forward

 About a year ago, we decided to rebuild the frontend applications to replace the
 legacy web app.
 This gave us an opportunity to choose a new tech stack.
 We
-decided to go with Astro as our frontend meta framework and web components for
+decided to go with Astro as our frontend framework and web components for
 our UI library.
-In this setting, we tried to find solutions to our above
+In this setting, we tried to find solutions to our problems above.
-problems within our web component set up.

 ### A Possible Solution